nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 Variant calling is a genomic analysis method that aims to identify variations in a genome sequence relative to a reference genome.
 Here we are going to use tools and methods designed for calling short variants, _i.e._ SNPs and indels.

+![GATK pipeline](img/gatk-pipeline.png)

 A full variant calling pipeline typically involves a lot of steps, including mapping to the reference and variant filtering and prioritization.
-For simplicity, we are going to focus on the core variant calling step, which takes as its main input a file of short-read sequencing data in BAM format (Binary-compressed version of SAM, for Sequence Alignment Map), as well as a reference genome and a list of genomic intervals to analyze.
+For simplicity, we are going to focus on the core variant calling step, which takes as its main input a file of short-read sequencing data in [BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) format (Binary Alignment Map, a compressed version of SAM, Sequence Alignment Map), as well as a reference genome and a list of genomic intervals to analyze.

-![GATK pipeline](img/gatk-pipeline.png)

 For this exercise, we provide you with three samples in BAM format (see Dataset below).
 However, GATK requires an index file for each BAM file, which we did not provide (on purpose), so the workflow will have to create one as a preliminary step.